Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

 ### Article 1.
 Scope of regulation and applicable subjects

-1. These regulations provide for the enrollment, organization and management of master\'s level training and the granting of master\'s degrees.
+1. These regulations provide for the enrollment, organization and management of master's level training and the granting of master's degrees.
-2. This Regulation applies to universities and other educational institutions licensed to provide master\'s degree training (hereinafter referred to as training institutions); relevant organizations and individuals.
+2. This Regulation applies to universities and other educational institutions licensed to provide master's degree training (hereinafter referred to as training institutions); relevant organizations and individuals.
-3. This regulation is the basis for training institutions to develop and promulgate detailed regulations on enrollment, organization and management of master\'s level training, and granting of master\'s degrees applicable at the training institution (hereinafter referred to as the regulations of the training institution).
+3. This regulation is the basis for training institutions to develop and promulgate detailed regulations on enrollment, organization and management of master's level training, and granting of master's degrees applicable at the training institution (hereinafter referred to as the regulations of the training institution).
-4. This regulation does not apply to the enrollment and organization of training for master\'s degree programs awarded by foreign educational institutions (including joint training programs with foreign countries according to regulations on foreign cooperation and investment in the field of education).
+4. This regulation does not apply to the enrollment and organization of training for master's degree programs awarded by foreign educational institutions (including joint training programs with foreign countries according to regulations on foreign cooperation and investment in the field of education).

 ### Article 2.
 Training program

-1. The master\'s training program is developed, assessed and issued by the training institution according to the research or application orientation, meeting the requirements of the Vietnamese National Qualifications Framework and regulations on training program standards of the Ministry of Education and Training.
+1. The master's training program is developed, assessed and issued by the training institution according to the research or application orientation, meeting the requirements of the Vietnamese National Qualifications Framework and regulations on training program standards of the Ministry of Education and Training.
-2. The training program is conducted to award a master\'s degree according to the provisions of this Regulation; no other university education degree is awarded.
+2. The training program is conducted to award a master's degree according to the provisions of this Regulation; no other university education degree is awarded.
 3. The training program applies generally to different forms, training